TNU/Blah/README.md

 ## Compile and Use

-To compile Blah, run `ghc --make main.hs` in the root directory of the project.
+To compile Blah, run `ghc --make main.hs -o blah` in the root directory of the project.

 To run Blah in script mode, run `./blah your_blah_file.hs`.